Deploying Django with Kamal

 service: example

-image: anthonynsimon/example
+image: your-repo/example

 env: